Samcom FPCN30A, a Real Business Radio, or Just Another Baofeng Clone?

 Conclusions

-I have been curious about Samcom equipment for a while now so I am very happy to have finally been able to put some of their radios through their paces.
+I have been curious about Samcom equipment for a while now, so I am very happy to have finally been able to put the Samcom FPCN30A through its paces.
 Like all radios, there is good and bad to be found.

-The biggest question here is, do these radios do what they should well enough for the price you pay?
+The biggest question here is, does the Samcom FPCN30A do what it should well enough for the price you pay?

 I would say, absolutely.
-They combine both physical and software refinements that make them an excellent choice for business users who need a reliable, quality system on a smaller budget than some of the larger, well-known business-class radio manufacturers.
+It combines both physical and software refinements that make it an excellent choice for business users who need a reliable, quality system on a smaller budget than some of the larger, well-known business-class radio manufacturers.

 Check Price & Reviews